nickhould/nickhould.github.io/talks.md

 ---

-## What I Wish I Knew About Startup
+##  What I Wish I Knew About Data For Startups

 For the last 4 years, I’ve been through quite a startup journey at PasswordBox.
 We went through multiple phases: launching our consumer product, raising a Series A, improving our product and optimizing, growing to millions of users and eventually getting acquired.